keboola/developers-docs/cli/commands/create-config/index.md

 ```

 Create a new configuration in your local directory and assign it a unique ID (i.e., the [persist](/cli/commands/persist/)
 command is called automatically).
-To save it to the project, call [push](/cli/commands/push/) afterward.
+To save it to the project, call [push](/cli/commands/push/) afterwards.
 You will
 be prompted for a name, a branch, and a component ID.

 *Tip: You can create a new configuration by copying an existing one and running the [persist](/cli/commands/persist/)